SohajCZ/dumpTk/README.md

 There is `requirements.txt` provided by `pip freeze` for each from examples.

 ## Implemented examples
-- *Window* - or simple Frame / QWidget from https://dm4rnde.com/py-gui-soluts-tkinter-comp-to-pyqt5
+- *Window* - or simple Frame / QWidget from: https://dm4rnde.com/py-gui-soluts-tkinter-comp-to-pyqt5

+- *Hello world9 - Simple program with buttons and callbacks from Tkinter docs: https://docs.python.org/3/library/tkinter.html